Justin-Watkins/Justin-Watkins.github.io/01-AnalyticsAndSportsBusinessStrategy.md

 \begin{equation} \$1,400,000 Ticket Revenue / 40,000 Available Tickets = \$35.00 \end{equation}
 \begin{equation} \$1,600,000 Ticket Revenue / 40,000 Available Tickets = \$40.00 \end{equation}

 Yield is higher when revenue is higher now that we hold the denominator constant.
 Hopefully, this indicates that we were more efficient at selling our seats or perhaps demand at higher prices buoyed up revenue.
 This number is much easier to interpret and to leverage for hypothesis testing.
 The easiest way to consider this metric is to visualize it.
 A simple scatter plot (figure \@ref(fig:chonepercapgraph)) does the trick.
-In a real life scenario average ticket price isn't highly correlated to overall revenue until games begin to approach a sellout and percap approximates yield.
+In a real life scenario average ticket price isn't tightly correlated to overall revenue until games begin to approach a sellout and percap approximates yield.